ChidinmaIgberaese/person-class-attribute-python/README.md

 Implement a method called introduce that prints a message introducing the person with their name, age, and gender.
 Create an instance of the Person class and call the introduce method to display the person's information.

-Hello, my name is Alice.
+Hello, my name is Chidinma.
 I am 30 years old and my gender is Female.